yetulaxman/gromacs-notebook/README2.md

 ssh  -L NNNN:localhost:NNNN -L MMMM:localhost:MMMM CSCUSERNAME@puhti.csc.fi ssh -L NNNN:localhost:8888 -L MMMM:localhost:38947 CSCUSERNAME@hostname
 ```
 Make sure to use a different portnumbers by each user to avoid port collision on login nodes.
- - set some random number for NNNN,  e.g., NNNN = 5000 + the number in your training account
+ - Jupyter notebook port: set some random number for NNNN,  e.g., NNNN = 8000 + the number in your training account
- - set some random number for MMMM, e.g., MMMM = 6000 + the number in your training account
+ - VNC-VMD port: set some random number for MMMM, e.g., MMMM = 7000 + the number in your training account